Written by

 Why is my USB port slow when transferring files?

-1. A slow USB port definitely lowers the speed, including both reading and transferring data speed.
+- A problematic USB port lowers the speed, including reading and writing data speed.

-2. Spotlight Search leads to the USB port slow problems, for it scans all the data on your external drive to enable you to search everything with ease.
+- Spotlight Search index trouble leads to the USB port slow problems, for it spends too much time indexing the files on the connected drive and Mac drive.

-3. The incompatible file system slows down Mac's speed in reading and transferring, which misguides you to attribute it to the USB port running slow.
+- The incompatible file system of the external drive slows down Mac's speed in data reading and writing, which misguides you to attribute it to the USB port running slow.

-5. Some tiny errors in the USB drive set barriers for the USB port to read the data stored on it, leading to the problem that the USB port works slowly.
+- Some tiny errors like bad sectors in the USB drive set barriers for the USB port, for instance, the USB port works slowly.

 Share this article to help more people fix the USB port running slow issue!